Enabling Lineage V3¶

 The migration process requires backend access to the Alation server.
 In case of HA pair configuration, perform the migration on the primary instance.

-If you have no Lineage V3 data and this is your first time migrating the lineage data from Lineage V2 to V3, go to Lineage Migration Steps.
+• You are running the migration script for the first time.
+If you have no Lineage V3 data and this is your first attempt to migrate lineage data from Lineage V2 to V3, start with Migrate Lineage from V2 to V3.

-Reset the Migration Status Pointer¶
+Reset the Migration Status Pointer

 To reset the pointer:

-Use SSH to connect to the Alation host.
+1. Use SSH to connect to the Alation host.

-Enter the Alation shell:
+2. Enter the Alation shell:

 sudo /etc/init.d/alation shell

-Enter the Alation Postgres shell:
+3. Enter the Alation Postgres shell:

 alation_psql